openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 - Component Orchestrator

-- Scheduler and/or Webhook Service (depending weather polling flows and webhooks are used)
+- Scheduler and/or Webhook Service (depending weather polling flows or webhooks are used)

 - Flow Repository